When to Intervene: How Much is Too Much?

 Build the Right Team

 An intervention is often done with a group of people, usually known or well-known by the addicted individual.
-Where possible, hiring an intervention expert can greatly improve the chance of a successful intervention.
+Where possible, hiring an intervention services from an intervention expert can greatly improve the chance of a successful intervention.
 Although choosing people close to the individual that are willing to go through this experience and are emotionally-prepared can work too.

 Choose the Right Time